gabrielbrunop/haxball-extended-room/README.md

 Player is a class that extends AbstractDisc -- the class from which both the Player and Disc classes are derived.
 Therefore, it contains options to change the player's disc such as `player.radius` as well as specific player options like `player.admin` and even some very helpful methods -- `player.ban()` and `player.kick()` summarize it pretty well.

-If that weren't enough, it also contains ways by which you can get the player's IP (`player.ip`) and even location (`player.geolocation`)!
+If that weren't enough, it also contains ways by which you can get the player's IP (`player.ip`)!

 Some of the features are:

 - get conn (`player.conn`) and IP (`player.ip`)
 - special permission roles with `player.roles` (also `addRole`, `hasRole` and `removeRole` methods) as well as settings with the `player.settings` property
-- get the player's continent, country, region, city, language and much more with `player.geolocation`
 - set a player's avatar using `player.setAvatar()`
 - send a private message to a player using `player.reply()`
 - get a player's team (`player.team`) and make them admin (`player.admin = true`)